grantsrb/cogmtc/README.md

     "lnorm": bool
         determines if the model should use layernorm. true means it does use layernorm on both the h and c recurrent vectors just after the lstm cell.
-Not that using the layernorm after the cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
+This is overriden in cases where `c_lnorm` is false.
+Note that using the layernorm after the cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
+    "c_lnorm": bool
+        determines whether or not lnorm should be performed on the c vector.
+You probably want this to be false.
     "fc_lnorm": bool
         if true, the model uses a layernorm before each Linear layer in the fully connected layers